-Financial instruments carried on the condensed interim financial statements include cash and cash equivalents, trade and other receivables, investments, borrowings, trade and other payables, due to shareholders, accrued Zakat and dividend payable.
+Financial instruments carried on the condensed interim financial statements include cash and cash equivalents, trade and other receivables, investments, trade and other payables and accrued zakat.
 The particular recognition methods adopted are disclosed in the individual policy statements associated with each item.

-(Expressed in thousands of Saudi Arabian Riyal, unless otherwise stated)
+(Expressed in thousands of Saudi Arabian Riyals, unless otherwise stated)